 - A. Hospitality expenditures are an acceptable business practice; however, as a public institution, the College must demonstrate prudent use of funds.
 The general public, government, students and donors must be assured that funds are wisely spent and do not personally benefit College employees. - B. The most senior College employee present at a hospitality function must approve the payment for the event. - C. Hospitality expenses incurred may relate to hosting of individuals, small groups or large gatherings and each category shall have limits.
 The President & CEO must identify policy approval limits for designated approvers in the Delegation of Authority Matrix.
-Maximum hosting for individuals is \$200 and for small groups (15 or less) \$600.
 Exceeding the approved limits requires prior written approval from a senior manager except for recurring, large annual gatherings that are pre-approved in the budget.
-The pre-approved gatherings include the official graduation ceremony, Capping and Pinning, Board approved cultural events, long service awards, program advisory committee meetings, fund raising activities and Council of Community Education Committee meetings.
 Invoices for pre-approved hosting must be signed-off by a President's Advisory Team member in accordance with the Delegation of Authority Matrix.